 It gives me something to listen to during my walks, listen to while cleaning the kitchen, and listen to while folding clothes (see, A Book & Podcast You Should Download Today).
-It has given me something to watch (and I will blog about my favorite chef shows sometime soon).
+It has given me something to watch (someday, I will blog about my favorite chef shows).
 It has also given me something to look forward to in a world that is oddly quiet… even now, in year three of this pandemic.

 I truly look forward to going to new-to-me taco joints, pho bistros, and now, ramen restaurants.

 I am not the only creative who has struggled during COVID-19.
 I had a bit of an epiphany while listening to the “Existential Home Cooking Dilemmas” podcast with David Chang.
 It’s not just that I’m struggling with making an income, but when I am not traveling and exploring I feel stilted and uninspired.

 I find myself sitting on the couch, flipping through Netflix, Amazon Prime, On Demand, and HBO Max for unproductive minutes that turn into hours.
 I realize this is uncomfortably real, but it is my state of being.
 This is me.